Enacted on May 2002

-Title page should include (1) title of the article, (2) full names of all authors without academic degrees, (3) institutional affiliations of each author (If multiple affiliations are listed, they should be written in the same line after matching the authors with the affiliations with superscript Arabic numerals), (4) running title (less than 10 words) reflecting the content, (5) and full information for corresponding authors including the name, degree, institutional affiliation, address, country telephone and fax number, and e-mail address.
+A title page should include (1) the title of the article, (2) full names of all authors without academic degrees, (3) institutional affiliations of each author (If multiple affiliations are listed, they should be written in the same line after matching the authors with the affiliations with superscript Arabic numerals), (4) running title (less than 10 words) reflecting the content, (5) and full information for corresponding authors including the name, institutional affiliation, address, country telephone and fax number, and e-mail address.

-An abstract of NO MORE THAN 250 words must be organized and formatted according to the following headings: Objectives, Methods, Results, and Conclusions.
+An abstract within 250 words must be structured according to the following headings: Objectives, Methods, Results, and Conclusions.
 Each subtitle is bolded and differentiated with a colon (:).
 The abstracts of Review and Case Report do not need to be structured; Letter to the Editor and Video Report do not require an abstract.
 Between three and six keywords should be provided at the end of the text on this page.
 Res Vestib Sci strongly encourages authors to select the keywords within Medical Subject Heading (MeSH) in Medline (https://meshb.nlm.nih.gov/search).

-This part should be presented logically using text, tables and illustrations.
+Results: This part should be presented logically using text, tables, and figures.
 Excessive repetition of table or figure contents should be avoided.
 At the end of the Results section, important observations should be emphasized or summarized.

-The maximum number of references that can be cited is 30 for Original Articles and 15 for Case Reports, eight for Letters to the Editor, three for the Video Reports, and no limit for Review Articles.
+The maximum number of references that can be cited is 30 for Original Articles, 15 for Case Reports, eight for Letters to the Editor, three for the Video Reports, and no limit for Review Articles.
 All references (double spaced) should be listed in the order of citation in the text with corresponding numbers.
-For papers with six or more authors, list the first six authors then add “et al.” (List all authors up to a maximum of six).
-Identify references [in square brackets] in the text by providing the corresponding number.
+List all authors up to a maximum of six; for papers with six or more authors, list the first six authors then add “et al.” Identify references in square brackets in the main text by providing the corresponding number.
 For example, “K-HINT has been developed [1,2].” for the first two in-text citations.
-The abbreviated journal title should be used according to the List of Journals Indexed for MEDLINE (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals) and the List of KoreaMed Journals (http://www.koreamed.org/JournalBrowser.php).
+The abbreviated journal title should be used according to the NLM Catalog (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals) and the List of KoreaMed Journals (https://koreamed.org/JournalBrowserNew.php).
 Other types of references not described below should follow Citing medicine: The NLM style guide for authors, editors, and publishers (http://www.ncbi.nlm.nih.gov/books/NBK7256/).

-- References to journal: names and initials of six authors, et al(.) full title of article(.) journal name( ) year(;)volume(:)first page(-)last page numbers(.)
+References to journal: Surnames and initials of six authors, et al(.)
+Full title of article(.)
+Abbreviated journal name( ) year(;)volume(:)first page(-)last page numbers(.)